from the United States Court of Appeals for the Tenth Circuit

 See other cases from the Tenth Circuit.

-Petition for a writ of certiorari filed.
-(Response due November 20, 2019)
+Petition for a writ of certiorari and motion for leave to proceed in forma pauperis filed.
+(Response due January 12, 2015)